JakeISAC/ndl-server/README.md

 ### Python
 `pip install dlib face-recognition numpy Pillow scylla-driver pickle`

-**Please make sure that you are installing the packages in the correct python enviroment**
+**!!Please make sure that you are installing the packages in the correct python enviroment!!**

 *Note: `dlib` requires CMake.*